 John's Gospel says that "In the beginning was the Word and the Word was God..."
 I don't understand the meaning of "the Word?"
 Is the "Word" a person?
 How can a word be God?

-The prologue of John's gospel is an important work within the New Testament, because it provides perhaps the clearest statement of WHO Jesus was in spiritual terms.
-Essentially, John's prologue states that Jesus was God, but it also seeks to explain, to a certain extent, the nature of Jesus' existence and His role within the Godhead.
+The prologue of John's gospel is an important work within the New Testament because it provides perhaps the clearest statement of Jesus' identity in spiritual terms.
+Essentially, John's prologue states Jesus is and always has been God, but it also seeks to explain, to a certain extent, the nature of Jesus' existence and His role within the Godhead.

 Let's start by examining the opening verses in John's Gospel: